 Looking for cheap car insurance?
-If you don’t put a lot of miles on your car each year, Pay As You Drive may be your ticket to car insurance savings.
+If you don’t put a lot of miles on your car each year, pay-per-mile car insurance may be your ticket to car insurance savings.
 Also called usage-based, distance-based and per-mile pricing, Pay As You Drive (PAYD) is gaining traction with insurers, whose data indicate that the cost of crash claim rises with the number of annual miles driven.
 Where available, the Pay As You Go programs can be a real money saver for people who work from home, are currently unemployed or just don’t drive that much.

 Pricing for the different Pay As You Drive car insurance programs tend to fall into one of three models: